Morningstar88/MoneyclaimUKAbuseofProcess/README.md

 I am writing to formally address the mishandling of my case L7QZ9D42, which began in **June 2024** against **Guardian Media Group**.
 Despite initially smooth proceedings, I encountered severe obstacles due to a lack of communication, unexplained delays, and the ultimate loss of my paperwork in **December 2024**.

 After resubmitting the required documents, my case was **struck out later that month**, yet MoneyClaim UK failed to notify me, depriving me of the opportunity to respond.
-It was only after further escalation that I was tersely informed **two months later** that my claim had been dismissed—an unacceptable delay that points to negligence.
+It was only after further escalation that I was tersely informed **one month later** that my claim had been dismissed—an unacceptable delay that points to negligence.
+It is standard UK legal practice to notify all parties when a case is struck out, including in the small claims track.
+I was not informed of the strike-out order until a month later—only after escalating to OPTIC—which deprived me of timely options to respond or appeal.
+This constitutes a serious procedural oversight and may amount to administrative negligence.
+I am requesting a review of the case file and communication records to clarify how this failure occurred.

 My **request for mediation was denied**, despite my reasonable expectation that my rights would be upheld.
 Given these failures, I am demanding a thorough review of my case, along with a clear explanation of why these procedural errors occurred.